robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 So I spent a good amount of time studying those articles and reading through the source code of Soulmate before I decided to write my own solution.
 Why?
 Because it was a rainy sunday afternoon, playing around with Redis is fun and I wanted to learn more about it.
-And after all, I wanted support for multiple phrases, search result ordering and Soulmate did all that and a bit more and just setting it up wouldn't have the same learning effect.
+Plus: I wanted multiple phrase matching and search result ordering.
+Soulmate did all that and a bit more but just setting it up wouldn't have the same learning effect.
 And since I was out to play, I might as well have fun.
 So let's see how to this...
 <!-- more -->